ImHucklle/ListerM6/README.md

 - 🌱 I’m currently learning **Diving deep in Next.js and sharping Python skillset.**

-- 👨‍💻 All of my projects are available at [myleslister.com](https://myleslister.com/)
+- 👨‍💻 All of my projects will be available at [myleslister.com](https://myleslister.com/)

 - 💬 Ask me about **React, Next.js, Python, Django**